 I have kept very good memories of this castle that I have been watching every day for 3 months from the cottage I was renting in the village.
 The different seasons are visible in the pics below.
 I have climbed up-there several times with my wife, a pleasant 30 minutes walk.
 On the way down from the castle, she always used to pick-up kindling to light the fire.
 Because of the ongoing lock-down, we never met anyone with the exception of young deer.

 This is a beautiful beach on the western side of the Kyle, near Talmine.
 Its shape reminds me of the back of humpback whales but it evolves with the tide.
 You can walk down to the beach from Skinnet, a small crofting community, following a narrow path, then crossing the dunes.
 At low tide you can follow Skinnet Beach for almost a mile towards the south, with amazing views of Ben Loyal.

 Entrance to the Kyle of Tongue with the three Rabbit Islands.

 Skullomie is a small fishing and crofting township at the head of Tongue Bay.
 I used to drive there once or twice a month and visit the small harbor located just below the township.
 I could walk all around the rocky islet where a quay was built during the 19th century.
 The islet is linked to the shore by a causeway, ramped on the harbor side, and partly paved.
-The most interesting spots on the islet are either facing north, with good views of the cliffs at sunset, or south with views towards the Kyle, Ben Tongue and Ben Hope.
-The rocks and old stones on the islet itself are very photogenic in spring, covered by pink sea thrift (Armeria maritima) and orange algae.
+The most interesting spots on the islet are either facing north, with good views of the cliffs at sunset, or south with views towards Ben Tongue and Ben Hope.
+The rocks and old stones on the islet itself are very photogenic in spring, covered by pink sea thrift (Armeria maritima) and orange lichen.

 Skullomie was one of the sites from which crofters embarked on ships to locations such as America and Australia during the Highland Clearances.